tidepool-org/tidepool-org.github.io/FailureScenarios.md

 ### Known Risk Factors

-Given the above countermeasures, we do have a number of known failure scenarios that could cause prolonged downtime or lack of access to data.
+Even given the systems described, there are some failure scenarios that could cause prolonged downtime or lack of access to data.
 These are

 #### Data Center Loss